Stray-field imaging of magnetic vortices with a single diamond spin

-Although a remarkable number of magnetic microscopy techniques have been developed over the last decades, imaging magnetism at the nanoscale remains a challenging task since it requires a combination of high spatial resolution and sensitivity~\cite{Freeman_Science2001}.
-A first approach consists in directly mapping the sample magnetization, which implies sending and collecting back test particles whose interaction with matter has a magnetization-dependent term.
-This approach provides the highest spatial resolution to date, down to the atomic-scale for spin-polarized scanning tunneling microscopy~\cite{Wachowiak2002} and about $10$~nm in transmission X-ray microscopy~\cite{Fischer2012}.
-However, these techniques require highly complex experimental apparatus and a dedicated sample preparation so that the particles can reach and escape from the tested region without perturbations.
-To observe magnetic samples in their real, unprepared state, a more suited approach consists in mapping the magnetic stray field generated outside the sample, although the spatial resolution is then limited both by the probe size and its distance to the sample.
-Among many stray field microscopy techniques~\cite{Kirtley2010}, magnetic force microscopy (MFM) has become ubiquitous, as it provides a spatial resolution below 50 nm~\cite{Martin1987} and operates under ambient conditions without any specific sample preparation.
-It was for instance the first method that allowed the observation of the core of a magnetic vortex in a thin ferromagnetic disk~\cite{Shinjo2000}.
-However, due to the intrinsic magnetic nature of the probe, MFM is known to be perturbative and not easily quantitative~\cite{Garcia2001}, therefore limiting its field of applications.
-Recently, a magnetometer based on the magnetic response of a single nitrogen-vacancy (NV) defect in diamond has been proposed~\cite{Taylor2008,Degen2008,Balasubramanian2008,Maze2008}, which promises significant advances in magnetic imaging.
-Indeed, it provides non-perturbing and quantitative measurements of the stray magnetic field, with an unprecedented access to low fields combined with an atomic-sized detection volume~\cite{Rondin2012,Maletinsky2012}.
-Here, we use NV-based magnetometry to reveal in 3D the stray field emanating from magnetic vortices in nanostructured ferromagnetic thin films.
-We measure several field components and demonstrate scanning NV magnetometry as a new method for direct observation of the vortex core.
-Reliability of the method is highlighted by the good agreement obtained with micromagnetic calculations.\\ The scanning NV magnetometer combines an optical confocal microscope and an atomic force microscope (AFM), all operating under ambient conditions (see Supplementary Information).
+{\bf Principle of scanning NV magnetometry.} The scanning NV magnetometer combines an optical confocal microscope and an atomic force microscope (AFM), all operating under ambient conditions (see Methods).
 As sketched in Figure~\ref{Fig1}(a), a diamond nanocrystal hosting a single NV defect is grafted at the apex of the AFM tip and used as an atomic-sized magnetic sensor~\cite{Rondin2012}.
 The NV defect ground state is a spin triplet with a zero-field splitting $D=2.87$ GHz between a singlet state $m_{s}=0$ and a doublet $m_{s}=\pm 1$, where $m_s$ denotes the spin projection along the intrinsic quantization axis of the NV defect $\mathbf{u}_{\rm NV}$ (Fig.~\ref{Fig1}(a)).
 Under optical illumination, the NV defect is efficiently polarized into the $m_{s}=0$ spin sublevel and exhibits a spin-dependent photoluminescence (PL)~\cite{Manson_PRB2006}.
 These combined properties enable the detection of electron spin resonance (ESR) by optical means~\cite{Gruber_Science1997}.
 A typical ESR spectrum of the NV sensor placed in a static magnetic field is shown in Figure~\ref{Fig1}(b).
 In the limit of weak magnetic fields ($<3$~mT), the spin quantization axis remains fixed by the NV defect axis, and the two ESR frequencies are given by $\nu_R =D\pm\gamma_e B_\mathrm{NV}/ 2\pi$, where $ B_\mathrm{NV}$ is the magnetic field projection along the NV axis and $\gamma_e$ is the electron gyromagnetic ratio (Fig.~\ref{Fig1}(b)).
 Note that strain-induced splitting of the $m_{s}=\pm 1$ spin sublevels has been omitted for clarity purpose (see Supplementary Information).
 Measurement of the magnetic field through Zeeman shifts of the ESR frequency is therefore quantitative and non perturbing, since the dipolar field from a single NV defect is as low as $1 \ \mu$T at $10$~nm distance~\cite{Taylor2008}.\\